Sport in Ireland: National

 The various GAA discipline finals are the largest sporting events regularly held in Ireland, in both terms of attendance and media coverage.
 The biggest national sporting event in Ireland is the final of the All-Ireland Senior Football Championship, held annually in Croke Park, usually in September.
-It usually attracts a sell out crowd of 82,500 to croke park.
+It usually attracts a sell out crowd of 82,500 to the stadium.
 Many of the matches in the championship attract crowds of 50,000+, depending on who is playing.

 Aside from the GAA, the biggest multi-sport event held in Ireland regularly is the Community Games.
 The games are organised every year from a local level, where hundreds of thousands of young people compete in different disciplines such as athletics, swimming, and cycling, in the first half of the year.
 Winners progress to county level, and then to the Community Games finals.
 The finals are held over two weekends in the summer where over 3,000 children sleep over at a campus-style facility.

 International

 On an international level, Ireland has had mixed fortunes, with some successes in the late 20th and early 21st century in rugby union, horse racing, show jumping, amateur boxing, and golf.

 Twenty four Irish people have won Olympic medals as of 2012.
 At the 2004 Summer Olympics, Ireland had one of its smallest contingents in its history at the games, with only 106 individuals participating.
 This was due to the strict policy followed by the Olympic Council of Ireland of only allowing A time athletes and swimmers to attend the games.

 One of the biggest international events in Ireland is international soccer.
-The Republic's national team first qualified for a FIFA World Cup in 1990, reaching the quarter finals of Italia '90.
+The Republic's national team first qualified for a FIFA World Cup in 1990, reaching the quarter-finals of Italia '90.
 In rugby union, as of September 2019, Ireland's national team was ranked 1st in the world.
 Ireland has produced major stars such as Keith Wood, Brian O'Driscoll and Johnny Sexton.
 In golf, Ireland has produced several top golfers such as Pádraig Harrington.

 The traditional Gaelic games of Gaelic football and hurling are played by Irish expats, with increasingly local involvement in communities around the world, however no nation has enough players to compete with Ireland.
 To compensate for this the GAA has entered into a partnership with the Australian Football League (Australian rules football) and plays a hybrid annual series called International rules football – this series has been going in various forms since 1967.
 Also the GAA plays an international hurling hybrid match with Scotland's national shinty team (although Ireland do not select players from the best hurling teams in Tier One of the All-Ireland championship for this game).

 In 2003, Ireland hosted the Special Olympics World Summer Games, as well as the European SC Championships 2003.
 In 2006, Ireland hosted the Ryder Cup Matches.